Baked Bacon Recipe – How to Bake Bacon Two Ways

 Servings: 4

 True confession: I love bacon.
-I love bacon, eggs, and pancakes for Saturday morning breakfasts, I love bacon in salads, on pizza, in sandwiches (yum, BLTs), and well, you get the idea.
+I love bacon, eggs, and homemade buttermilk pancakes for Saturday morning breakfasts, I love bacon in salads, on pizza, in sandwiches (yum, BLTs), and well, you get the idea.
 You’ll find that plenty of my recipes include bacon.

 But I don’t love making it.
 Frying it on my stove top always makes a big greasy mess that’s a pain to clean up.
 Plus, have you ever been hit by a burning hot splatter of bacon grease?
 Ouch!
 It almost makes me not want to make bacon.
 Almost.